flaxsearch/luwak/README.md

 What is Luwak?
 --------------

 Based on the open source Lucene search library, Luwak is a high performance stored query engine.
-Simply put, it allows you to define a set of search queries and then monitor a stream of documents for any that might match these queries.
+Simply put, it allows you to define a set of search queries and then monitor a stream of documents for any that might match these queries: a function also known as 'reverse search' and 'document routing'.
 Flax developed Luwak for clients who monitor high volumes of news using often extremely complex Boolean expressions.
 Luwak is being used by companies including Infomedia, Bloomberg and Booz Allen Hamilton.

 You can find out a bit more about how Flax use Luwak for media monitoring applications in this video from Lucene Revolution 2013 http://www.youtube.com/watch?v=rmRCsrJp2A8 and this video